SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/palo-alto-networks-6.md

 2. **Description.** Optional.
 3. **Protocol**.
 UDP or TCP
 4. **Port**.
 Port number.
 5. **Source Category**.
 (Required) The Source Category metadata field is a fundamental building block to organize and label Sources.
-For details see [Best Practices](/docs/send-data/best-practices).
+For details, see [Best Practices](/docs/send-data/best-practices).
 6. Click **Save**.

 For a Hosted source, use advanced settings as necessary, but save the endpoint URL associated in order to configure Palo Alto Networks.